 The Different Types of Electric Toothbrushes

-There are a few different types of electronic toothbrushes, let’s take a quick look at them:
+There are a few different types of electronic toothbrushes, so let’s take a quick look at them:

 A vibrating head that applies extra movement to the tooth.